 LinkedIn Learning is an online content provider offering thousands of video courses in software, creative, and business skills.
-When purchasing and syncing LinkedIn Learning courses into your platform from Docebo’s Content Marketplace, you can directly upload them as courses, or you can store them in Central Repository as AICC training materials to be pushed to your courses.
+When purchasing LinkedIn Learning content from Docebo’s Content Marketplace, you can directly upload it as a course, or you can store it in Central Repository as AICC training materials to be added to your courses.

 This article explains how to navigate LinkedIn Learning within the context of Docebo and how to manage content from LinkedIn Learning in your platform.

 For further details on the Docebo integration with LinkedIn Learning, also see the LinkedIn Learning and Docebo LMS Deep Integration Guide (opens in a new tab).

 For best practices and tips & tricks, please see Best Practices for Managing LinkedIn Learning for the Content Marketplace.

 To begin the integration, you first need to configure the proper settings and obtain credentials from your LinkedIn Learning account.
 Once you're logged into your developer account, open your personal menu by clicking on the Me option in the top right corner.
 From the dropdown menu, click on Integrate in the Account Settings section to access the Settings area.

 In the Add content to your LMS via AICC tab, open the Configure AICC menu and insert the hostname of your platform into the Hostname(s) text box.
 If you are using the Custom Domain app, insert both your custom domain and the Docebo SaaS domain (it is possible to insert more than one hostname).
 If your subdomains are associated with a custom domain, always insert the custom domain.
 Enable now the AICC Integration toggle.
 If the AICC Integration toggle is not selected, it will not be possible to import content from LinkedIn Learning to Docebo.